-Dennis currently serves as an Iowa Corn Growers Association Director representing District No. 5 and is chairman of the Iowa Corn Animal Agriculture and the Environment Committee.
+Dennis currently serves as an Iowa Corn Growers Association Chair and serves on the Grassroots Network, Membership & Checkoff Committee.

 Dennis graduated from Iowa State University with a degree in Animal Science.
 He and his wife, Helen, have three children and their son, Brent, farms with him.